-Use the Azure Managed Lustre CSI Driver with Azure Kubernetes Service
+Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

-The Azure Managed Lustre Container Support Interface (CSI) driver for AKS enables you to access Azure Managed Lustre storage as persistent storage volumes from Kubernetes containers deployed in Azure Kubernetes Service (AKS).
+You can use the Azure Lustre CSI Driver for Kubernetes to access Azure Managed Lustre storage as persistent storage volumes from Kubernetes containers deployed in AKS.

 Compatible Kubernetes versions